-The University Senate, the Faculty of Science and Engineering and the Department have policies on academic honesty and their enforcement is taken very seriously.
+The Faculty of Arts, Faculty of Science and Engineering, Atkinson Faculty of Liberal and Professional Studies, and the Department have policies on academic honesty and their enforcement is taken very seriously.
 Academic honesty is essentially giving credit where credit is due.
 When a student submits a piece of work it is expected that all unquoted and unacknowledged ideas (except for common knowledge) and text are original to the student.
 Unacknowledged and unquoted text, diagrams, etc., which are not original to the student, and which the student presents as their own work is academically dishonest.
-The deliberate presentation of part of another student's program text or other work as your own without acknowledgement is academically dishonest, and renders you liable to the disciplinary procedures instituted by the Faculty of Science and Engineering.
+The deliberate presentation of part of another student's program text or other work as your own without acknowledgment is academically dishonest, and renders you liable to the disciplinary procedures instituted by the Faculty of Science and Engineering.